 Importance of the Concept of Circular-Flow Diagram Model

 The Circular-flow diagram model is an important macroeconomic concept.
 Let us look at its importance in detail.

 Calculation of the Gross Domestic Product (GDP)

 The components of the circular-flow diagram model help in the calculation of a nation’s Gross Domestic Product.
 We add total consumption expenditure, government expenditure, private business investment, and exports less imports to arrive at the GDP figure.

-For the calculation of a country’s GDP, as we discussed above each segment and component of this equation is very important.
-If you miss anything then the results will not be proper. has.
-The government can keep a track of the growth rate of GDP by keeping a check on the above components.
+For calculating a country’s GDP, as we discussed above, each segment and component of this equation is very important.
+If you miss anything, then the results will not be proper.
+The government can keep track of the growth rate of GDP by keeping a check on the above components.
 It can immediately adjust its fiscal and monetary policy in case it finds that any of the parameters is underperforming continuously for a few quarters.
 Therefore, detailing or break-up of each component of the equation is important and can trigger corrective action in time.